Two-Faces/laravel-cities/README.md

 ```
 Please note that adding new items to the DB will reindex ALL items to rebuild the tree structure.
 Please be patient...

-An example file is provided: [countryNames.json](https://github.com/igaster/laravel_cities/blob/master/data/countryNames.json) which updates the official  country names with a most popular simplified version.
+An example file is provided: [countryNames.json](https://github.com/Two-Faces/laravel-cities/blob/master/data/countryNames.json) which updates the official  country names with a most popular simplified version.

 Tip: You can get a json representation from the DB by quering the API (see below)

 # Geo Model:

-You can use `Igaster\LaravelCities\Geo` Model to access the database.
+You can use `TwoFaces\LaravelCities\Geo` Model to access the database.
 List of available properties:

 ```php
 $geo->name;       // name of geographical point in plain ascii